pmuston/refinedsimplicity/content/posts/gatsby-tutorial-rollercoast-experience.md

 But ok I get it - if I develop ninja hammer techniques I'm set.

 Section 8 (deploy) ...I can improve the Lighthouse score ...Let's look at the page source.
 SAY WHAT!
 What is all this?
-Looking further looking into public directory, no nice html pages like Hugo creates...
+Looking further into the generated public directory, no nice html pages like Hugo creates...
 A whole heap of js files.
 This isn't a static site generator - at least not a static pages generator.
-It is more a statical served single page app generator.
+It is more a statically served single page app generator.
 I was mis-sold...
 Calming down...Actually
 I can see use cases where this would be an advantage.
 It is pushing more capability out to the edge.